quantxt/api-docs/README.md

 ### Dictionary

-In the simplest case, a dictionary is a list of phrases.
-Theia searches for every phrase in the dictionary in the input documents and based on the _extraction type_ decides to extract data.
+Dictionary is a list of keyword or phrases representing one or more variation for a field name.
+Theia looks up all the dictionary items in input documents and based on the _extraction pattern_ decides to extract data.
-At a minimum, a dictionary must have a Name and at least one entry, one search phrase.
+At a minimum, a dictionary must have a Name and at least one entry.

 Users can also assign categories to dictionary entries.

 Searching for dictionary phrases in the content is based on the techniques used in modern full-text search engines.
 Users can use various text analyzers, synonyms, stop words and fuzziness.

-### Extraction Types
+### Extraction Patterns

-Each dictionary can have one optional extraction type:
+Each dictionary should be associated with an extraction pattern.
+Patterns are resular expressions.
+Theia finds matches for the regular expression in proximity to the phrases in the dictionary.
+Extraction patterns can be:

-1. **Number**: Search for the phrases AND a number in proximity to the found phrases.
+1. **Number**: A generic number.
-2. **Date**: Search for the phrases AND a date in proximity to the found phrases.
+2. **Date**: A generic date.
-3. **Regex**: Search for the phrases AND a custom regular expression in proximity to the found phrases.
+3. **Regex**: A custom pattern.
+The actual pattern must be provided by the user.

-Without setting an extraction type the dictionary will essentially be used for tagging documentnts.
+Without setting an extraction pattern the dictionary will essentially be used for tagging documentnts.

 Search phrases and types should appear in reading order, either in a sentence or in a table.
 By default **Theia** expects the phrase and the type to appear close (but not necessarily next) to each other.
 Users can configure the allowable gap between dictionary phrases and types using regular expressions.